ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/openapi-tool.md

 ## Generate Ballerina service contract type from OpenAPI Contracts

 A service contract-first approach is introduced as a standout key feature using the OpenAPI tool and the HTTP package.
-By generating a service contract type directly from the OpenAPI specification, you can design services that are contract-compliant from the outset.
+By generating a service contract type directly from the OpenAPI contract, you can design services that are contract-compliant from the outset.
 In addition, centralizing metadata within the service contract type results in a cleaner, more maintainable codebase.

 For example,